Şebnem Taşkan

-Şebnem Taşkan (born 26 October 1994) is a Turkish-German football midfielder currently playing in the German 2nd Women's Football Bundesliga North for Bramfelder SV.
+Şebnem Taşkan (born 26 October 1994) is a Turkish-German footballer who plays as a midfielder in the 2.
+Frauen-Bundesliga North for Bramfelder SV.
 She is a member of the Turkey women's national team.

-Playing career

-Club
+Career

-She plays for Bramfelder SV in the German 2nd Women's Football Bundesliga North.
+Taşkan plays for Bramfelder SV in the German 2nd Women's Football Bundesliga North.

-International

-She was admitted to the Turkey women's national team and debuted internationally on 6 April 2017 in the 2019 FIFA Women's World Cup qualification – UEFA preliminary round – Group 4 match against Montenegro.
+She was called up to the Turkey women's national team and debuted internationally on 6 April 2017 in the 2019 FIFA Women's World Cup qualification – UEFA preliminary round – Group 4 match against Montenegro.